NREL/OpenStudio-analysis-spreadsheet/README.md

 bundle
 bundle exec rake run
 ```
-Note: Mac 10.9 users may need to call `sudo bundle`
+*Note Mac 10.9 users using system Ruby 2.0 will need to run `sudo bundle` if you are using system's Ruby.*

 To update simply go to the directory and call